 “There is no ‘because’.
 ‘Because’ is a concept we’ve dreamt up out of nothing, to suit our way of being.
 Aside from that self-reflection, it doesn’t exist.
 While we live, we survive, carry on, and otherwise continue without cause toward ends that are no ends.
 That’s pretty crazy, but it’s part of who we are and what we do.
 That’s what works for us.

 “And into that, my dear Reverend Professor, I have now pitched my little invention.
 More craziness.
 Any possibilities that you or I dream up for it may never happen.
 There’s no way we can know that yet.
 It’s a lot of ‘maybe.’
-For you and me, though, as for everyone, imagining what may happen in the future is part of the fun and excitement of living, as well as part of the worry.
+For you and me, though, as for everyone, imagining what may happen in what we think of as the future is part of the fun and excitement of living, as well as part of the worry.
 That’s how it is to live in the present, as we must.

 “In those respects, no matter what does or doesn’t happen, things remain as they are.
 In that sense, in our case, there’s no use my saying things to you, or in you listening, writing things down, taking pictures, and creating art.
 There is no art.
 There are no words.
 Whatever you or I or anyone express about anything says one thing: nothing.
 Fortunately, that’s mostly wonderful for us.
 It’s lively and dynamic, as good as life gets.
 It’s also unavoidable.
 Gotta love it.”

 What?
 Love that?
 Whoa, Vassal, whoa!
 There’s no use saying, no use writing, no use creating?
 My decades spent writing and art-making about you and associated matters have been futile, wasted, spent on nothing?
 Really?

 OK, when you get down to it that may be true.
 And of course, when you say that to me, you are joking some, as always, which is fine with me.
 But I want to get more grip on what you have said.
 I am going to take a minute here to try to do that.